Pines and Prairies Chapter

 About Pines and Prairies Chapter

-Formed in December 2020, the Pines and Prairies Chapter was approved by the Native Plant Society of Texas, State Board on January 23, 2021.
-The Chapter was formed to serve the residents of Montgomery County, Texas, and the nearby counties of Walker and Grimes.
-The Charter Members, who requested that a new chapter be approved were: Carol Childres, Kim Cox, Bob Dailey, Aram Derewetzky, Don Dubois, Kathie Herrick, Carolyn Langlinais, David Lemons, Teri MacArthur, Gail McConnell, Mike McGee, Paul Nelson, Martin Simonton, Carson Stokes, and Anita Tiller.
-Carolyn Langlinais, President of the Heartwood Chapter, Texas Master Naturalists, wrote a letter in support of forming a new Native Plants Society of Texas chapter.
-John Ferguson, owner of Nature’s Way Resources, sponsored the formation of the chapter.
+Formed in December 2020, the Pines and Prairies Chapter was approved by the State Board of the Native Plant Society of Texas on January 23, 2021.
+The Chapter serves the residents of Montgomery County, Texas, and the nearby Walker and Grimes counties.
+Charter Members are Carol Childres, Kim Cox, Bob Dailey, Aram Derewetzky, Don Dubois, Kathie Herrick, Carolyn Langlinais, David Lemons, Teri MacArthur, Gail McConnell, Mike McGee, Paul Nelson, Martin Simonton, Carson Stokes, and Anita Tiller.
+Carolyn Langlinais, President of Heartwood Chapter, Texas Master Naturalists, wrote a letter in support of forming a new Native Plant Society of Texas chapter.
+John Ferguson, owner of Nature’s Way Resources, sponsored the chapter’s formation.

 Officers, Directors, and Botanical Advisors

-• The Board of Directors is comprised of seven elected positions: President, Vice-President and Program Chairperson, Treasurer, Secretary, and three At-Large Directors.
+• Seven elected positions form the Board of Directors: President, Vice-President and Program Chairperson, Treasurer, Secretary, and three At-Large Directors.
+We need additional volunteers to be on the Board; email PinesandPrairies-chapter@npsot.org.

-• Botanical Advisors, members who are native plant specialists by training and experience, review all botanical resources and Chapter promotional materials and assist with training opportunities.
+• Botanical Advisors, native plant specialists by training and experience, review all botanical resources and Chapter promotional materials and assist with training opportunities.

 President